 If you prefer a more structured approach to entering test steps, expected results, and actual results, you can use the structured steps control:

+You can enable up to 4 fields for separated test steps: Step, Additional Info, Expected Result, and References.
 If you would like to use separate test steps by default, you can also change the default template under Administration > Customizations.